-- o A server verifier which uniquely designates a particular server instantiation. - o An index into a table of locking-state structures. - A sequence value which is incremented for each stateid that is associated with the same index into the locking-state table.
+- o divide the "other" field of each stateid into two fields: - A server verifier which uniquely designates a particular server instantiation. - An index into a table of locking-state structures.

 By matching the incoming stateid and its field values with the state held at the server, the server is able to easily determine if a stateid is valid for its current instantiation and state.
 If the stateid is not valid, the appropriate error can be supplied to the client.